The U.S. is trying to get through a coronavirus Thanksgiving. Europe is already worried about Christmas.

 And on Friday, the country recorded 23,542 cases — its highest daily tally yet.

-France, meanwhile, is in a strict lockdown amid an enormous surge in cases and hospitalizations and deaths.
+France, meanwhile, is in a strict lockdown amid an enormous surge in cases, hospitalizations and deaths.
 The number of new cases in France has dropped dramatically in recent days.
 Still, as of Thursday, 32,638 people were hospitalized with the virus in France — more than at any other point in the pandemic.

 When the country instated its lockdown late last month, which was initially set for just 15 days, President Emmanuel Macron said he hoped it would allow for significant progress against the virus and “cultivate the hope to celebrate with our families … Christmas and end-of-year festivities.”